top of page

 Black Hole Sun (2024) - 150 x 200 cm

-Silicon is an element that is responsible for building bones in the human body and therefore for our growth.
-In industry, on the other hand, the dazzling semi-metal is used for the production of semiconductors and microchips.
-It could be described as a fundamental interface that is needed for the further development of humans and machines.
+Silicon is an element essential for bone formation in the human body and thus for physical growth and development.
+In industry, by contrast, this dazzling semi-metal serves as a key material for the production of semiconductors and microchips.
+In this dual role, silicon can be understood as a fundamental interface that underpins and enables the ongoing development and interconnection of humans and machines.

 Material Traces - KS Room (2024)